 It can look something like this:

-In fact, I think it’s safer to have more try-fail cycles than it is to have too many turning points.
-But again take care.
-Because the risk with too many try-fail cycles is that, after a while, the reader may grow impatient with the character: What’s wrong with this protagonist — can’t they see that this isn’t working?!
+But, again, take care.
+The risk with too many try-fail cycles is that, after a while, the reader may grow impatient with the character: What’s wrong with this protagonist — can’t they see that this isn’t working?!

 The quick test to see if your story “turns” enough